Spoliation Advisory Panel

 The Constitution, Terms of Reference, Rules of Procedure, Functions and Procedures of the Secretariat and Legal Advisers, and list of current members are set out below, together with copies of all reports published by the Panel.

-On 15 December 2010 the Panel issued its report on the claim from the heirs of Herbert Gutmann of Berlin for 'The Coronation of the Virgin' by Rubens now in the Courtauld Collection.
+15 December 2010: The Panel issued its report on the claim from the heirs of Herbert Gutmann of Berlin for oil sketch by Sir Peter Paul Rubens 'The Coronation of the Virgin' by Rubens now in the Courtauld Collection.
 To read the Panel's report and ruling, click here.
 The Panel rejected the claim on the grounds that the sale of the painting in 1934 was not due to Nazi persecution but arose from the calling in of debts pre-dating the Nazi seizure of power in Germany.

-On 15 September 2010 the Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
+15 September 2010: The Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
 The recommendation was accepted by the Culture Minister and the British Library has agreed to implement it.
 The Missal will be the first item to be restituted from the UK under the Holocaust (Return of Cultural Objects) Act 2009.

 The Panel concluded in an earlier Report of 23 March 2005 that it was likely that the Missal had been looted amongst the scenes of chaos during the Allied bombing of Benevento in 1943 and was then sold by a Naples book seller to a British soldier in 1944.
 The Missal was acquired by the British Museum in 1947 and transferred to the British Library in 1973.
 In 2005 the Panel recognised that the British Library Act 1972 prevented the British Library from removing the Missal from its collection and so it recommended a loan to Benevento and that consideration should be given to changing the law to allow the restitution of cultural objects lost during the Nazi era.